 As Making Tax Digital is extended further rolled out, you’ll need to arrange all your tax accounting online.

 Put simply, bookkeeping is accurately recording and organising all the financial transactions for your business, whereas accounting covers the regular reporting of the financial position of your business.
-At Crunch, we have solutions for both simple bookkeeping software and complete accountancy software.
+At Crunch, we have solutions for both simple, free bookkeeping software and complete accountancy software.

 Financial reporting is a wide subject, driven by the size and complexity of a business.
 For most small businesses based in the UK, it means analysing, categorising, interpreting, and reporting on financial data over a specified period of time.

 Bookkeeping is focused on recording the money coming in to and out of your business, usually made up of all your sales or invoices, and everything your business spends money on (your expenses).
 Accounting means organising that information, helping you make decisions about your business to help it grow or become more efficient.